-NARP syndrome is a maternally inherited mitochondrial disease caused most often by pathogenic MT-ATP6 variants.
+NARP syndrome is a maternally inherited mitochondrial disease caused most often by pathogenic MT-ATP6 variants, including canonical nucleotide 8993 substitutions.
 The syndrome is characterized by impaired oxidative phosphorylation with prominent neurologic and retinal vulnerability, classically manifesting with neuropathy, ataxia, and retinitis pigmentosa.
 Clinical severity varies with heteroplasmy and may overlap with Leigh syndrome.

 Conditions with similar clinical presentations that must be differentiated from NARP syndrome: